Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 2cross_tenant_hit: FalseThe prefill phase processes the input prompt to build the initial KV cache.
 It's compute-intensive but doesn't generate tokens.
 The decode phase generates output tokens one at a time.
 It's memory-intensive but uses less compute.

 The chunk size is a tuning knob, not a fixed constant.
-It is controlled by the runtime's per-step token budget (max_num_batched_tokens in vLLM).
+It's controlled by the runtime's per-step token budget (max_num_batched_tokens in vLLM).
 Smaller budgets lower inter-token latency for in-flight decodes; larger budgets improve TTFT and prefill throughput.
-Current vLLM docs show chunked prefill enabled by default in V1, example low-latency settings like 2,048 tokens, and throughput-oriented settings above 8,192 tokens, so tune it to your latency target instead of copying one number blindly.[10][11]
+Current vLLM docs show chunked prefill enabled whenever possible in V1, example low-latency settings like 2,048 tokens, and throughput-oriented settings above 8,192 tokens, so tune it to your latency target instead of copying one number blindly.[10][11]

 In multi-tenant settings, chunked prefill is one useful noisy neighbor control.
-It still needs admission limits and a tenant-aware scheduler; chunking alone does not guarantee fair service.
+It still needs admission limits and a tenant-aware scheduler; chunking alone doesn't guarantee fair service.

 When admitted work approaches its KV budget, the scheduler may reject, queue, or preempt requests according to the published service policy.
 A priority tier can permit an enterprise request to displace best-effort work, but the choice must be metered and observable rather than hidden.